pawelsberg/genetic-neural-network/README.md

 | 6           | 0            |
 | 100         | 0            |

+The neural network will be evolved to recognize the number 5 if it appears as an input.
 ### a) Prepare test case list
 First we need to prepare a list of test cases that will describe wanted behaviour.
-In the `%appdata%/Pawelsberg.GeneticNeuralNetwork\TestCases` folder create a file with test cases named `isit5.TestCases.XML`:
+In the `%appdata%\Pawelsberg.GeneticNeuralNetwork\TestCases` folder create a file with test cases named `isit5.TestCases.XML`:
 ```xml
 <TestCaseList>
 	<TestCase>